metaColin/Tecsun-M-301-M-303/README.md

 > **Note!** Lower volume first, then plug in earphones and adjust volume gradually to avoid hearing damage.

 > **Tips:** After plugging in earphones, volume will automatically adjust to the appropriate level.
-After unplugging earphones, restore original volume.
+After unplugging earphones, original volume is restored.

 ### Language Prompt On/Off
 1. Turn [Function Switch] to FM